isaacramiez00/predicting_turnover/README.md

 Create Partial Dependence Plots to illustrate the relationships between features and the predictions of a employee turnover.

-As far as answering what can Company X do to minimize employee turnover, based looking at our exploratory data the big two are assure satisfaction levels are good, lower number of projects,
+As far as answering what can Company X do to minimize employee turnover, based looking at our exploratory data the big two are assure satisfaction levels are good lower and number of projects.
+Other things we can do are promote within 5 years, check into how business operations are doing in the HR department, increase salary, keep monthly hours between 150-250, see how employers can help increase work performance.

 # References
 Merhar, Christina.
 “Employee Retention - The Real Cost of Losing an Employee: 2019.”